syntax-ray/demo-f_e-migration/README.md

 ## Future work
--[] Add partial SQL server to Postgres migration
--[] Add the complete mapping for all sql server data types.
+-[] Add partial SQL server to Postgres table migration -[] Add the complete mapping for all sql server data types.
 -[] Optimize the speed of data migration to improve performance, especially for large tables.
 -[] Add postgres to sql server migration script.